- FedEx offers multiple delivery options and is especially known for its quick delivery services

 Choosing the best courier for your own eCommerce company largely depends on your specific business needs.

 FedEx, with its superior parcel tracking system, 150 lb. weight limit, and expertise in overnight shipping, is generally a better option for companies shipping out larger packages to both domestic and international destinations that need to get to their destination quickly and securely.

 USPS, on the other hand, is much more cost-effective for shipping smaller packages of about two lbs. or less.
 For startups and small businesses, it’s generally a more economical option.

-Beyond these basic differences, each courier has their own unique advantages and disadvantages to consider for your eCommerce company.
-Let’s take a look at their respective service options, strengths and weaknesses, delivery times and FedEx vs. USPS shipping rates to gain a better understanding of which one is a better option for your eCommerce business!
+Beyond these basic differences, each courier has its own unique advantages and disadvantages to consider for your eCommerce company.
+Let’s take a look at their respective service options, strengths and weaknesses, delivery times, and FedEx vs. USPS shipping rates to better understand which one is a better option for your eCommerce business!

 FedEx offers multiple delivery options and is especially known for its quick delivery services, particularly its revolutionary use of overnight shipping to get packages to their destinations rapidly.